Which city is cheaper, Malaga or Mykonos?

 It is easy to get around Mykonos on foot.
 Walking is actually one of the only ways to get around town.

-Malaga is a very walkable Greek island.
+Malaga is a very walkable destination.
 It has a very compact and walkable historic center with most of the tourist attractions easily accessible on foot.

 These are the overall average travel costs for the two destinations.